kawai924/SementicNYWeatherAccident/README.md

 - https://www1.ncdc.noaa.gov/pub/data/cdo/documentation/gsom-gsoy_documentation.pdf - how to read weather data set
 - https://rdflib.readthedocs.io/en/stable/intro_to_creating_rdf.html - how to create a graph and use triples in RDFLib
 - http://mowl-power.cs.man.ac.uk/protegeowltutorial/resources/ProtegeOWLTutorialP4_v1_3.pd - how to create an ontology using Protege
+- https://www.oreilly.com/library/view/programming-the-semantic/9780596802141/ch04.html - how to query rdf using SPARQL and RDFLib